Strigolactone: Shoot branching hormone inhibition

 The role of strigolactones as branching inhibitor hormone was discovered because of the use of a new set of mutant plants.
 These mutants presented excessive growth in the axillary buds, which induced their terminal stem to start branching abnormally.
 Previously, cytokinins were thought to be the only molecule involved in the regulation of stem branching, but these mutants presented normal production and signaling of cytokinins, leading to the conclusion that another substance was acting on the axillary buds.
 Different tests that consisted in inserting part of the mutants plants into wild specimens (and vice versa), were able to demonstrated that the mutants were either not able to recognize a signal molecule coming from the roots and the lower part of the plant, or not able to produce the require molecules to inhibit branching.
 This molecule, that was involved in branching regulation, was later identified to be a strigolactone.
-The conclusion was that, in presence of strigolactones, the plant would be prevented to overgrowth and develop excessive branches, but when is not present, the axillary bud will start inducing abnormal branching.
+The conclusion was that, in presence of strigolactones, the plant would be prevented from overgrowing and would develop excessive branches, but when is not present, the axillary bud will start inducing abnormal branching.